Saturday, June 25, 2011

 *The Turtles, Cerebus the Aardvark and Renet defeated Savanti Romero, and Lord Simultaneous banished him to the Cretaceous in TMNT (Vol. 1) #8.

 *Boy, April sure looks black in this issue.
 Though one could write the skin tone off as a recent trip to the tanning salon, April being African American isn’t unheard of, as she was black in the colorized printing of TMNT (Vol. 1) #32.
-Kevin Eastman claims April was intended to be black from the very beginning, having based her on the girl he was dating at the time, though Laird vehemently refutes Eastman’s claims.
+Kevin Eastman claims April was based on the girl he was dating at the time (who was black), though Laird vehemently refutes Eastman’s claims.

 *On Page 3, Don references “Professor Veitch Bissette” whose name is an amalgamation of Turtle comics contributors Rick Veitch and Steve Bissette.